bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 ```
-The fucntions are pretty quite well documented on the files themselves.
+The functions are pretty quite well documented on the files themselves.

 #### Abstraction levels